microsoft/wpa/.github/playbook_intro.md

 # wpa R Playbook

-This page offers a **playbook for the Workplace Analytics analyst**: a guide to what analyses or functions could be useful when exploring a particular area of Workplace Analytics.
-This map is divided into the following sections.
+The **Playbook for the Workplace Analytics analyst** is a guide for identifying the useful analyses or functions for exploring a particular area of Workplace Analytics.
+This guide is divided into the following sections.

 - [Ways of Working](#ways-of-working)
 - [Employee Wellbeing](#employee-wellbeing)